wpmetabox/docsv2/docs/fields/post.md

 **Displaying multiple selected posts:**

-If the settings "Multiple" is set or the field is cloneable, you can loop through the returned values like this:
+If "Multiple" is set or the field is cloneable, you can loop through the returned values like this:

 ```php
 <?php $post_ids = rwmb_meta( 'my_field_id' ); ?>